 - Business & Marketing

-The SDC is a student led project, and whilst the CEO will facilitate the students in their in their quest to solve problems, they will not provide answers.
+The SDC is a student led project, and whilst the volunteer CEOs will facilitate the students in their in their quest to solve problems, they will not provide answers.
 Structuring the company, appointing its leaders, and answering the RFP is the responsibility of the students.
 Each department attends a dedicated briefing session where they will learn more about their unique roles, and a representative of the Foundation Society will give the RFP to the company president.
 This document lists all of the requirements that the design must satisfy.

 Final Presentations will have to be submitted at around 5pm.
 After submission, the companies will sequentially give their presentations to the judges, with 15-20 minutes of presentation time and 5 minutes of question time per company.
 The judges will then go off to deliberate, whilst (at in person competitions) students are provided with pizza!
 Once the judges return, the winner will be announced and the regional day will be finished (normally by 9.30 pm).

 The Space Design Competition National Finals take place over two days at Imperial College London (South Kensington Campus).
 Registration for the 250 finalists begins at the main entrance at 08:30 on Saturday.
 Following a similar format to the regionals, the students are divided into 5 different companies, each consisting of around 50 students from 4 to 6 school teams.

 Company rooms based at Imperial College London are available until 22:00 when the students depart for their overnight accommodation.

 Accommodation is provided by the Space Science & Engineering Foundation on Saturday night.
 Accommodation on the Friday night is arranged for students traveling from further away.
 Contact Jenny Lyons if you require Friday accommodation.
 Catering is provided by the Space Science & Engineering Foundation.